U.S. banks attract bargain hunters though hurdles to growth remain

 The ratio has since risen to 0.81 but still looks like a bargain to money managers versus the historic average of 1.22.

-“A lot of the negativity is reflected in current valuations, which is why there’s a lot of upside compared with other industries” said Ryan Lentell, portfolio manager at Manulife Asset Management.
+“A lot of the negativity is reflected in current valuations, which is why there’s a lot of upside compared with other industries” said Ryan Lentell, portfolio manager at Manulife Investment Management.

 Cronin at Aberdeen Standard is still watching the direction of credit costs, which will depend on whether there is a second wave of coronavirus cases and more lockdowns.